phil-flex/sqlpad/docs/connections.md

 When a user write's a query, they'll pick a connection to use to run it.
 This connection choice will also be saved with the query.

-Admins can create connections in the UI, but connections can also be created in a JSON or INI config file, via a complicated environment variable convention, or via experimental seed data files.
+Admins can create connections in the UI, but connections can also be created via environment variables or experimental seed data files.

 ## Multi-Statement Transaction Support

 ?> Available as of `4.2.0`

+!> When using Multi-Statement transactions SQLPad becomes a stateful service.
+HTTP API calls must consistently resolve to same SQLPad instance using sticky sessions or similar.

 Multi-statement transaction support adds the ability for a user to use the same underlying connection across query executions.
 This allows things like opening a transaction, running queries, and rolling the transaction back or committing the transaction across query runs.
 It also opens up the ability to create and use temp tables that are generally scoped per connection session.